 The company pioneered the first use of the restaurant newspaper coupons.
 In information provided by the School of Business at Emporia State University, the first coupon ran in a paper in St. Louis on June 3, 1932.
 It offered a carryout order of five hamburgers for ten cents.
 (Hamburgers then were a nickel so that was a great offer; probably anything that could boost sales during the Depression was a help.)
 The coupon was overwhelmingly successful and helped expand the White Castle audience.
 It also introduced a new type of marketing for the restaurant industry.

-Fifty years later, the company was still promotion-minded and accepted a long distance carry-out order from soldiers in Beirut.
-The company flew over a generous supply of frozen White Castle sliders.
+Fifty years later, the company still loved the opportunity to promote itself.
+When they received a carry-out burger order from soldiers in Beirut, the company flew over a generous supply of frozen White Castle sliders.

 More Innovations

 White Castle was the first to apply the assembly line method to the work going on in the kitchen.
-Walt Anderson, the original cook, realized the restaurants needed a uniform system of burger-making so that there was standardization across the chain.
+Walt Anderson, the original cook, knew his cooking method needed to be standarized so that sliders at any restaurant would taste the same.
 He also prepared a manual for food preparation and guidelines for employee cleanliness and appearance.

-At the time White Castle was expanding, there were also no business models for how to support a group of chain restaurants.
-Ingram began establishing centralized bakeries, meat supply plants, and warehouses.
-In 1932 Ingram also established a subsidiary, Paperlynen, to make hats for the kitchen workers as well as the other paper supplies used by the restaurants.
-Thiswas also an innovation for the restaurant trade.
+At the time White Castle was growing, there were no business models for chain restaurants.
+Ingram established centralized bakeries, meat supply plants, and warehouses.
+He also set up a subsidiary called Paperlyn to provide the supplies for all the paper supplies used by the restaurants.
+This was an innovation for the restaurant trade.
 Because of this, Paperlynen was able to supply restaurants worldwide.
-In 1955 alone, Paperlynen produced over 42 million paper hats for many different companies.
+In 1955 alone, Paperlynen produced over 42 million paper hats for kitchen staff for many different companies.

 White Castle Marketing

-About fifteen years ago, White Castle management was approached by Hollywood producers who asked their cooperation in filming Harold & Kumar Go to White Castle (2004).
-Never having been approached for something like this, it took them awhile to decide whether or not to let White Castle become a part of the movie and be the late-night destination for a couple of stoners.
-Ultimately they decided to give it a try; the move was a huge hit and is still a favorite among many young people.
-With it, White Castle took on cult status.
+About twenty years ago, White Castle management was approached by Hollywood producers, The producers were hoping for their cooperation in filming Harold & Kumar Go to White Castle (2004).
+Management took its time to decide whether or not to let White Castle become the late-night destination for a couple of stoners in the movie.
+Ultimately they decided to give it a try; the film was a huge hit and is still a favorite among many young people.
+White Castle took on cult status.

 There are now 420 White Castle restaurants.
 The business continues to resist franchising though they do sell White Castle frozen products in grocery stores.
 The restaurants are all owned by the privately-held White Castle Management Company.
 This business is controlled by descendants of Billy Ingram.